mbrooker/mbrooker-blog/_posts/2025-12-15-database-for-ssd.md

 > Design decisions like write-ahead logs, large page sizes, and buffering table writes in bulk were built around disks where I/O was SLOW, and where sequential I/O was order(s)-of-magnitude faster than random.
 > If we had to throw these databases away and begin from scratch in 2025, what would change and what would remain?

-How might we tackle this question quantitatively?
+How might we tackle this question quantitatively for the modern transaction-orientated database?

 **Approach One: The Five Minute Rule**